 When applying to Arrupe:

 - Ask your high school to send us your official transcript.
-Transcripts must be sent electronically to Loyola University Chicago, not Arrupe College.
-Due to our campus closure, we prefer electronic transcripts.
+Transcripts must be sent electronically to Loyola University Chicago, not Arrupe College (we prefer electronic transcripts).
 They can also be mailed to:

 Arrupe College of Loyola University Chicago